arturovm/epitome/README.md

 ### Usage

-To run the Pond binary, simply do:
+To run the Epitome binary, simply do:

 ```bash
 ./pond